Toon Tone

 Every Toon Tone run uses five prompts because a single color guess can be noisy.
 Five rounds make the score feel earned while still keeping the session short enough for a phone break.

-The same Toon Tone seed always produces the same prompt order, so shared challenges are comparable.
-Players are not just posting a score; they are inviting friends to face the same color memory test.
+A shared Toon Tone challenge opens the same prompt order, so results are comparable.
+A score is tied to a repeatable run, which means friends can face the same color memory test.

 Mobile-Friendly Color Controls